NGRThomson/ADL_RL/README.md

 # Advanced Deep Learning and Reinforcement Learning
-Empty notebooks for the Advanced Deep Learning and Reinforcement Learning module hosted by DeepMind at UCL
+Empty notebooks for the Advanced Deep Learning and Reinforcement Learning module hosted by DeepMind at UCL.